ziye2chen/AutoLEAN/README_AutoLEAN.md

    - Check environment variable settings

 2. **Lean4 Compilation Errors**
-   - The system automatically attempts to fix these
+   - The system automatically attempts to fix these.
+For missing module errors, LeanExplore is queried to replace imports.
    - Check `all_messages.txt` for detailed error information

 3. **Timeout Errors**